-On this page we look at what sentences a court can impose on an offender.
+On this page we look at what penalties a court can impose when sentencing an offender.

 If the court finds an offender guilty, but there are extenuating circumstances or the offence was trivial, the court can make a 'section 10 order' which means that the offender will not receive a conviction.
 The court can either dismiss the charges, or discharge the offender on the condition that they enter into a good behaviour bond or an agreement to participate in an intervention program.

 If an offender breaches the condition to be of good behaviour he or she can be convicted and sentenced for the original offence.

 If an offence is not trivial enough to be dismissed using a section 10 order, but there are other good reasons for not imposing a penalty, the court can convict an offender without imposing any penalty.
 This means the offender will get a criminal record but will not be sentenced.

 Instead of sentencing an offender to imprisonment, the court can order that the offender undertake community service work for a specified number of hours.
 The maximum number of community service hours a court may order for one offence is 500.